neuro-inc/neuro-flow/reference/batch-workflow-syntax.md

 ## `params`

-Mapping of key-value pairs that have default value and could be overridden from the command line by using `neuro-flow bake <batch-id> --param name1 val1 --param name2 val2`.
+Mapping of key-value pairs that have default values.

 This attribute describes a set of names and default values of parameters accepted by a flow.